kerlinlopes/personal-journal-app/readme.md

 ## User Stories
  - As a user, I would like to be able to create my own account to log into the app
- - As a user, I want to create my own personal entiries or any entries at all
+ - As a user, I want to create my own personal entries or any entries at all
  - As a user, I want to be able to edit, update or delete any journal entry I make

 ## Challenges